 (f) Ethanol content.

 5.1.3.1.2.
-The canister shall be purged between 5 and 60 minutes after loading with 25 ±5 litres per minute of emission laboratory air until 300 bed volume exchanges are reached.
+The carbon canister shall be purged between 5 and 60 minutes after loading with 25 ±5 litres per minute of emission laboratory air until 300 bed volume exchanges are reached.

 5.1.3.1.3.
-The procedures set out in paragraphs 5.1.3.1.1. and 5.1.3.1.2. of this Annex shall be repeated 300 times after which the canister shall be considered to be stabilised.
+The procedures set out in paragraphs 5.1.3.1.1. and 5.1.3.1.2. of this Annex shall be repeated 300 times after which the carbon canister shall be considered to be stabilised.

 5.1.3.1.4.
 The procedure to measure the butane working capacity (BWC) with respect to the evaporative emission family in paragraph 5.5. of this UN GTR shall consist of the following.

-(a) The stabilised canister shall be loaded to 2 gram breakthrough and subsequently purged a minimum of 5 times.
+(a) The stabilised carbon canister shall be loaded to 2 gram breakthrough and subsequently purged a minimum of 5 times.
 Loading shall be performed with a mixture composed of 50 per cent butane and 50 per cent nitrogen by volume at a rate of 40 grams butane per hour.

 (b) Purging shall be performed according to paragraph 5.1.3.1.2. of this Annex.